Optimum brain functioning equals better performance!

 Neurofeedback comes in many forms and some may be more effective than others.

-We use a 19-channel Z-Score Neurofeedback rather than other places that do sessions with only 2-6 channels, this allows us to maximize your results.
-Our in-house experts have obtained rigorous training and are consistently updating their methodologies to reflect evidenced-based neuroscience and provide you with the most efficient outcome.
+We use a 19-channel Z-Score Neurofeedback rather than other places that do sessions with only 2-6 channels, this allows us to view more specific brainwave activity in real time and allows us to maximize your results.
+Our in-house experts have obtained rigorous neurofeedback training and are consistently updating their methodologies to reflect evidenced-based neuroscience and provide you with the most efficient outcome.

 Our Therapy Process